Optimally Controlling a Random Population

-One central result of this work, \cref{thm:cortosconj}, implies that a variant of this conjecture holds.
-Namely, for a positive instance of the population control problem with $K$ many states, there exists a $K$-definable strategy: one that gives the same distribution over actions from all configurations that agree on token counts up to $K$.
-The example in \cref{sec:butterfly} shows that such strategies still need to randomize.
-Here, we show that for every $K$, one can construct a positive instance of the population control problem in which all $<K$-definable strategies are not winning.
-Our construction to show this uses the bottleneck gadgets above, in a way that prevents winning strategies that are $1$-definable.
+In the previous section we saw that there are positive instances of the \problem{} on which $K$-deterministic strategies do not suffice for any $K$.
+By contrast, a central result of this work, \cref{thm:cortosconj}, implies that a randomised variant of these strategies suffices.
+Namely, for a positive instance of the \problem{} with $K$ many states, there exists a \emph{$K$-definable strategy}: one that gives the same distribution over actions from all configurations that are $K$-equivalent.
+Here, we show that for every $K$, one can construct a positive instance of the population control problem{} in which all $<K$-definable strategies are not winning.
+Our construction to show this uses the bottleneck gadgets of Figure~\ref{fig:bottlenecks}, in a way that prevents winning strategies that are $1$-definable.

 We present gadgets that we call \emph{bottlenecks} with a fixed capacity $k$.
-These are designed so that \Laetitia can ``pass through'' up to $k$ many tokens, but not more, meaning that each such gadget is a negative instance of the random population control problem.
+These are designed so that \Laetitia can ``pass through'' up to $k$ tokens, but not more, meaning that each such gadget is a negative instance of the random population control problem.

-\subparagraph*{Bottlenecks} Consider first the automaton in part Figure~\ref{fig:bottlenecks}(a).
-One readily sees that it is a negative instance of the population control problem (both in antagonistic and stochastics settings). \Laetitia can however safely move one token from start $s$ to the target $t$.
+\subparagraph*{Bottlenecks} Consider first the automaton in Figure~\ref{fig:bottlenecks}(a).
+One readily sees that it is a negative instance of the \problem{}. \Laetitia can however safely move one token from start $s$ to the target $t$.

 Figure~\ref{fig:bottlenecks}(b) shows how to construct bottlenecks of arbitrary finite capacity.
-To do this, we replace the the red (blue) edge by a bottleneck of capacity $k$ so that 1) all its actions are distinct to, and ignored outside of, that red (blue) gadget.
+To do this, we replace the red (blue) edge by a bottleneck of capacity $k$ so that 1) all its actions are distinct to, and ignored outside of, that red (blue) gadget.
 2) the global actions $a,b,e$ are daemonic for all but the last state of the red (blue) gadget.
 For instance, for $k=2$, both red and blue edges are replaced by disjoint copies of the capacity-1 bottleneck in Figure~\ref{fig:bottlenecks}(a).